prasad-dhruv09/Data-Analysis-Dashboard/README.md

 4. Explore the dashboard using slicers and visuals to gain insights.

-##Insights Summary
+## Insights Summary

-Total Bookings,Total Booking Values.
+-Total Bookings,Total Booking Values.

-Average and Total Distance travelled by each type of vehicle.
+-Average and Total Distance travelled by each type of vehicle.

-Methods used by customers for Payment.
+-Methods used by customers for Payment.

-Cancellation Rate and their reasons.
+-Cancellation Rate and their reasons.

-Ratings by Drivers and Customers.
+-Ratings by Drivers and Customers.

-##Conclusion
+## Conclusion

 This Power BI dashboard enables better understanding of Ola’s ride-sharing dynamics.
 It can support strategic decisions in fleet management, pricing, customer service improvement, and reasons of cancellations.